sofa-framework/doc/components/io/mesh/offsequenceloader.md

 <!-- generate_doc -->
 # OffSequenceLoader

-Read and load an .off file at each timestep
+Read and load an .off file at each timestep.

 __Target__: Sofa.Component.IO.Mesh